canonical/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 ## Interface connections

-The extension connects your snap to the following content snaps:
+The extension connects your snap to the following run-time content snaps:

 - [`kf5-5-113-qt-5-15-11-core22`](https://snapcraft.io/kf5-5-113-qt-5-15-11-core22) for the Qt 5 and KDE Frameworks run-time libraries
 - [`gtk-common-themes`](https://snapcraft.io/gtk-common-themes) for common icon, cursor and sound themes